sourcegraph/handbook/content/product/prioritizing.md

     - Making a final decision on whether to prioritize the request.
     - Communicating this decision to the engineering and sales/CE teams.
 1. Engineering managers own updating the project roadmap and iteration plans to reflect the product manager's decision.

+## Prioritizing things that impact current iteration plans

+Sometimes, we need to prioritize changes to our product on _very_ short notice due to new information we have.
+Generally, short-term re-prioritization should not significantly change any in-progress iteration (milestone or sprint), but should provide the engineering team with sufficient data to alter their _upcoming_ iteration.
+Interrupting the current iteration can negatively impact engineering velocity and morale, can delay planned feature delivery, and contribute to engineer context switch fatigue and burnout.

+However, extenuating circumstances exist that would encourage us to break this rule (all subject to interpretation):

+- A bug that is significantly impacting Sourcegraph Cloud.
+- A bug that is significantly impacting a managed or on-premise instance.
+- A bug that is significantly impacting a prospective customer.
+- Critical, time-sensitive opportunities.

+Important questions to ask while re-prioritizing and proposing solutions for critical, short-term work:

+- Is an instance totally broken?
+- What is the impact to the business?
+- What happens if we don't do this?
+- What is the real (vs. perceived) urgency?
+- How does this impact the work that is planned?
+- Is this thing more important than what is planned?
+- Is this a hack?
+Will this be a sustainable solution?
+- Can we do it "right"?
+How long would that take?
+- Are we already planning on solving this?
+How long until we work on this?
+Is that timeline acceptable?

 ## Customer requests